TUDelft-MUDE/teacher/book/assignment_repo.md

 Permissions are managed with GitHub teams and organization roles:
 - Teacher and TAs are added with an all-repository read role
 - The MUDE MT team (child team of the 'Teacher and TAs'-team) has an all-repository admin role
 - Child teams of the 'Teacher and TAs'-team are created for every topic.
 The content leaders are added to these teams.
-These teams are assigned admin rights for their specific assignment repositories, allowing them full control over their repositories.
+These teams are assigned admin rights for their specific assignment repositories, allowing them full control over their repositories (except for editing the assignment and solution branch).

 The base permission of the organisation is set to 'no permissions', repository and pages creation is disabled ( {octicon}`gear` `Settings` - {octicon}`people` `Member privileges`).
 Furthermore, admin repository permissions are all disabled ( {octicon}`gear` `Settings` - {octicon}`people` `Collaborators and teams` - Admin repository permissions).